How to Use Google Flights: Tips for Finding the Best Deals (2024)

 How to use Going and Google Flights together

-Every time we send our members a deal, we include a link to sample search, and 99% of the time, it's on Google Flights because bottom line: Google Flights often has what you're looking for.
+Here’s the ultimate trick: combining Going with Google Flights.
+When we send our members a deal, we include a link to sample search, and 99% of the time it's on Google Flights.
+Why?
+This the best platform to customize your search and find exactly what you’re looking for.

 How does Google Flights work?